abhisheksaxenamit/websocket_llm_service/README.md

 <img width="798" height="375" alt="image" src="https://github.com/user-attachments/assets/5f33f59e-61c8-4156-8920-2cae689e4233" />

 Approach to this problem:
 1. Work on the APIs provided and learn its implementation.
-Creating a simple HTTP client directly to the OpenAI server.
+Creating a simple HTTP client directly to the OpenAI server. **(Done)**
 2. Create a Websocket service and check connection with different end points.
 3. Building a Client to the Websocket service and check the connection to the OpenAI end point
 4. Integrate the complete logic in Step1 to the Websocket service